How we test chainsaws

 The only way to tell if a chainsaw is any good is to cut through some wood with it, which is why Which? does exactly that in our independent lab tests.
 Our recommended Best Buys take the risk out of choosing a new chainsaw.

 - How easy is the chainsaw to use?

-- How easy is the chainsaw to maintain?
+- How easy is it to maintain the chainsaw?

 - Should I buy it?

 Find out which chainsaws are a pleasure to use in our chainsaw reviews.

 To find out how well each chainsaw cuts our independent experts make a series of cuts with each machine through logs of different sizes, from a small, 5cm-diameter branch up to a 30cm-diameter log.
 They record the time it takes to make 10 cuts and rate how cleanly the cuts are left.

 To really put these chainsaws through their paces, we run them through a hard wood log, such as chestnut or oak, and a railway sleeper, timing how long it takes and rating how cleanly they cut.
 The best chainsaws will power through these obstacles with ease.

 Our tests start long before we switch the chainsaw on.
 We assess how easy each machine is to put together and we review the quality of the instructions.